 VAES research directly supports agriculture, the state's largest private industry, accounting for one in every five jobs, providing an economic impact of \$82.3 billion annually, generating more than 381,800 jobs in the Commonwealth, and creating \$43.8 billion in value-added impact.
-The industries of agriculture and forestry together have a total economic impact of over \$105 billion and provide more than 490,000 jobs in the Commonwealth.
-Every job in agriculture and forestry supports 1.6 jobs elsewhere in Virginia's economy.

-The existing AREC facilities do not support demand for the program activities and require improvements and expansion.
-This project will help bring the two selected ARECs up-to-date and provide the capacity to meet client demand for services.
-Each AREC has minimum requirements to meet the basic needs of research/support, extension/outreach, housing, and infrastructure.
-These projects will address those minimum requirements and work towards maintaining and enhancing productivity, research output, and community engagement that each AREC is designed for in their respective regions and strengths.
+The existing AREC facilities do not support the demand for the program activities and require improvements and expansion.
+This project will help bring the Southern Piedmont AREC up-to-date and provide the capacity to meet client demand for services.
+Every AREC has minimum requirements to meet the basic needs of research/support, extension/outreach, housing, and infrastructure.
+This project will address those minimum requirements and work towards maintaining and enhancing productivity, research output, and community engagement that the Southern Piedmont AREC is designed for.
 Improved ARECs are also essential for the new Center for Advanced Innovation in Agriculture, which is establishing Virginia Tech as a comprehensive and innovative global research leader in smart and secure agriculture technologies and data analytics for informed decisions.